easystats/report/tests/testthat/_snaps/windows/report.stanreg.md

-      assessed using R-hat, which should be below 1.01 (Vehtari et al., 2019), and Effective Sample Size (ESS), which should be greater than 1000 (Burkner, 2017). and We fitted a Bayesian linear model (estimated using MCMC sampling with 4 chains of 300 iterations and a warmup of 150) to predict mpg with qsec, wt (formula: mpg ~ qsec + wt).
+      assessed using R-hat, which should be below 1.01 (Vehtari et al., 2019), and Effective Sample Size (ESS), which should be greater than 1000 (Burkner, 2017). and We fitted a Bayesian linear model (estimated using MCMC sampling with 4 chains of 300 iterations and a warmup of 150) to predict mpg with qsec and wt (formula: mpg ~ qsec + wt).
 Priors over parameters were set as normal (mean = 0.00, SD = 15.40) distributions.
 The model's explanatory power is substantial (R2 = 0.81, 95% CI [0.70, 0.90], adj.
 R2 = 0.80).
-The model's intercept, corresponding to qsec = 0, wt = 0, is at 19.71 (95% CI [9.04, 30.18]).
+The model's intercept, corresponding to qsec = 0 and wt = 0, is at 19.71 (95% CI [9.04, 30.18]).
       Within this model:

         - The effect of qsec (Median = 0.92, 95% CI [0.40, 1.47]) has a 99.83%
       probability of being positive (> 0), 99.00% of being significant (> 0.30), and